emberlabs/sfslib/README.markdown

 	git clone https://github.com/emberlabs/sfslib.git
 	cd ./sfslib

-This will download the StopForumSpam integration library.
+This will download the StopForumSpam integration library without its dependency, the OpenFlame Framework.

 ### notes